Woolman Peacemaking Forum

 Todd Deatherage

-Todd Deatherage spent sixteen years in senior positions in the legislative and executive branches of the US government including a decade in the US Congress.
-From 2005 to 2009, he was Chief of Staff in the Secretary of State's Office of Policy Planning at the US State Department.
-He also spent two years as Senior Advisor in the Department's Office of International Religious Freedom, where he specialized in religious freedom in the Middle East.
-He co-founded the Telos Group in 2009, where he serves as Executive Director.
+Todd spent sixteen years in senior positions in the legislative and executive branches of the U.S. government before co-founding the Telos Group.
+From 2005 to 2009, he was Chief of Staff in the Secretary of State’s Office of Policy Planning at the U.S. State Department.
+He also spent two years as Senior Advisor in the Department’s Office of International Religious Freedom, where he specialized in religious freedom in the Middle East.
+Todd worked for a decade in the U.S. Congress, including six years as Chief of Staff to Senator Tim Hutchinson.
+He is a native Arkansan and a graduate of the University of Arkansas.
+He began his career as an educator.

 History of the Woolman Peacemaking Forum